flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

     -   `shrinkWrap`: `ListView` takes only needed space.

 -   `SingleChildScrollView`: Makes a single widget scrollable.
 Prefer `ListView` for lists.

+### Responsive and Adaptive Design

+- Design the UI to be responsive and adapt to different screen sizes and orientations.
+- Use `LayoutBuilder` to get the constraints of the current widget and build different UIs based on those constraints.
+- Consider using `TwoPane` for large screens (e.g., tablets, foldables) to display two views side-by-side.
+- Use `AdaptiveGridView` for creating grids that adapt to different screen sizes.
+- Support both RTL (right-to-left) and LTR (left-to-right) layouts.
+    - Use the `Directionality` widget to specify the text direction.
+    - Use logical properties (e.g., `EdgeInsetsDirectional` instead of `EdgeInsets.only(left:...)`).
+    - Prefer widgets that use `start` and `end` instead of `left` and `right`.
+    - Consider mirroring icons or images when appropriate.
+    - Ensure correct text alignment.

 - Avoid using `Expanded` inside `Wrap`, `ListView`, and `SingleChildScrollView` unless the nested widget has a fixed size.